FernandaCladera/RiskAnalytics/README.md

 # RiskAnalytics

-Welcome to the Risk Analytics 2024 project!
-This repository is all about exploring how we can use data and advanced statistical methods to tackle real-world challenges in finance, weather, and air pollution.
+This repository contains the project “Risk Analytics 2024,” developed for the HEC-501 course at University of Lausanne.
+The project explores statistical and modeling techniques applied to financial markets, extreme weather, and environmental pollution.
+It is structured into three practicals, each addressing a unique risk domain:

 ### Practical 1:
 Financial analytics, focusing on the behavior of cryptocurrency returns, stationarity, normality assumptions, and volatility modeling using ARIMA and GARCH approaches.
 Dependencies between Bitcoin and Ethereum are also analyzed.